codyngpriest/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 7. Who was playing in this movie?
 This is a script that prints all characters of a Star Wars movie:

+8. Right order
+This is a script that prints all characters of a Star Wars movie: